Collarenebri: Indigenous history

-Originally spelt "Collarindabri", Collarenebri is located near a shallow rocky ford on the Barwon River, which provided a hard bottomed shallow river crossing for stock and pioneering travellers.
+European Settlement

-The Gamilaroi Nation of Indigenous Australians resided in this region prior to white settlement.
+Collarenebri is located near a shallow rocky ford on the Barwon River, which provided a hard bottomed shallow river crossing for stock and pioneering travellers.

 In 1860 William Earl settled near the Collarenebri crossing and established "The Squatters Arms" to capitalise on the increasing traffic through the area.
 Earl and his pub later became famous for having been held up by bushranger Captain Thunderbolt.
 Earl is credited with having established present day Collarenebri, with a prominent street and aged housing carrying his name.
 A number of his descendants still reside in the town.

 By the end of 1865, Collarenebri is described as having "two stores, a public house, with another nearly finished: the timber is also lying at Collarenebri for a Government punt; several small houses and a population of about 50 people stationary."

 The town of Collarenebri was later gazetted on 12 July 1867.
 By 1890 Collarenebri had become a growing town with a hospital, police station, school and a number of businesses.
 The cemetery at Collarenebri dates back to 1906.